- Importance of branding and marketing yourself with your blog

 - WordPress signup and tutorial

 - Discussion of Journalism Next reading on Monday –> How many people don’t have the book?

-- Also on Monday: continuation of WordPress tutorial and first assignment
+- Also on Monday: continuation of WordPress tutorial and time to complete first assignment

 Think Of Yourself As A Brand